 - Your platform profile is approved.
 You can check the status in your settings after completing the platform profile.

 View your added funds in the Dashboard on Top-ups tab under the Balance page.
 Each time you add funds, a top-up object is made that has a unique ID with the format

 tu_XXXXXX, which you can see on the detailed view for the top-up.

 US platforms add funds via ACH debit, and can take 5-6 business days to become available in your Stripe balance.
-You can request a review of your account for faster settlement timing in the Dashboard.
+You can request a review of your account for faster settlement timing by contacting Stripe Support.

 As we learn more about your account, Stripe might be able to decrease your settlement timing automatically.